damianhakert/damianhakert.github.io/source/handbook/people-operations/sop/index.html.md

     * Workers compensation- select unknown and it will default to our principle class code for our industry
 Window: Describe employees job duties - simple description

-After submission -  you will receive a prompt for final submission, select and submit.
+After submission -  you will receive a prompt for final submission, select, and submit.

 Note: if you save the information to finish at a later date, go to the Work Inbox and select New Hires Not Submitted to continue.